Plants we regret losing

 Dianella longifolia ‘Warrumbungle Rain’

 We planted Dianella longifolia ‘Warrumbungle Rain’, a plant bred by our friends at Bilby Blooms near Coonabarrabran, in March 2013.
 This is a clumping plant to 0.4m high with pale blue flowers in spring followed by pale berries in summer.
-Until 2017 this plant performed very well, but then we somehow contracted the dianella disease which causes the flowers not to open.
+Until 2017 this plant performed very well, but then we somehow contracted the dianella disease which causes the flowers to droop and not to open.
 We sadly removed this plant in November 2019 and continue to remove many dianellas from our garden.

 Doryanthes palmeri - Spear Lily